puppetlabs/puppetlabs-apache/README.md

 ##### `fallbackresource`

 Sets the [FallbackResource](https://httpd.apache.org/docs/current/mod/mod_dir.html#fallbackresource) directive, which specifies an action to take for any URL that doesn't map to anything in your filesystem and would otherwise return 'HTTP 404 (Not Found)'.
 Valid options must either begin with a '/' or be 'disabled'.
-Default: undef.
+Default: `undef`.

 #####`fastcgi_idle_timeout`